cfpb/Metro2/django/README.md

 1. From the Metro2 project root, run `docker-compose build` and `docker-compose up` to get the app running.
 When docker-compose starts the project, it automatically runs the database migrations, so you don't need to do so manually.
 It will also run a script that:
-  - Adds Evaluator Metadata to the database
+  - Adds Evaluator Metadata to the database if it does not already exist
   - Parses a sample file
   - Evaluates the parsed data and stores the result in the database Once it is running, you can see the app running by visiting http://localhost:8000/.

-Note: `docker-compose up` will fail to run after the first time due to the seed data.
-To avoid this, we will need to remove the metro2 Postgres volume first.
-Run `docker volume rm metro2_postgres_data` before `docker-compose up`

 **Other useful actions in the system while running in docker-compose:**
 To run the tests and view coverage: